[Skip to Content]

 Q: Does the winner need to attend the award ceremony in order to be eligible for nomination?

 A: Yes.
 The recipient of the Tax Analysts Award of Distinction must attend the award ceremony in person.
-The U.S. Federal Taxation award will be formally presented at the American Bar Association Section of Taxation 2026 May Tax Meeting, and Tax Analysts will cover all associated travel expenses.
-In-person attendance is a key part of the award experience and includes delivering a keynote address and being recognized before an audience of leading tax professionals.
+The 2026 U.S. Federal Taxation award will be presented on May 8at the ABA Section of Taxation Meeting in Washington, DC.
+Tax Analysts will cover travel and lodging expenses.

 Q: Are there fees to participate in the Award of Distinction program?